 Most mathematical functions are not built into core Python, but are available by loading the math module.
 There are three ways of accessing the functions in a module.
-The statement loads all the function definitions in the math module into the current function or module.
-The use of this method is discouraged because it is not only wasteful, but can also lead to conflicts with definitions loaded from other modules.
+The statement from math import loads all the function definitions in the math module into the current function or module.
+The use of this method is discouraged because it not only is wasteful, but can also lead to conflicts with definitions loaded from other modules.